tobiSD/BlackjackProject/README.md

 Features
 		This game features two players (a player and a dealer) A deck of 52 cards

 Game description

-At the start of the game each player is dealt two cards from the deack by the dealer and based on the combined value of the card each player will get to choose to hit or stay.
+At the start of the game each player is dealt two cards from the deack by the dealer and based on the combined value of the card

+Each player will get to choose to hit or stay.
 	hit = asking for an aditional card stay = game is over or if the combined value of the card in hand is over 21 The player gets to start the game and once they done with their turn the dealer gets their turn to play the game.